TomSteer1/TwitchMeet/README.md

 2. Open the developer console on google meet with **F12** or **CTRL + SHIFT + I**
 3. Paste and run the contents of [script.js](https://raw.githubusercontent.com/TomSteer1/TwitchMeet/master/script.js) in the console

-# Available emotes
-The currently available emotes can be seen [here](https://twitchmeet.tomsteer.me/)